 After graduating with honors in physics, Zach was hired by Thermo Scientific.
 He spent a summer working there as a hardware/software interface developer on the Tru-Narc handheld Raman spectrometer after his junior year.
-He continues to develop his expertise in the hardware/software interface and is currently working on projects related to handheld spectroscopic techniques at Thermo.
-On the side, Zach and Professor Lee have started a company to commercialize some of the technology they have developed over the past couple of years—that’s about all we can say about it for now.
+He continues to develop his expertise in the hardware/software interface, and working on projects related to handheld spectroscopic techniques at Thermo.

 Danielle Duggins, class of 2012